 With that I would like to wish you all a Happy New Year and hope to see you in the office soon.
 Thanks for joining me today.

-As always, if you have questions about your retirement in 2018 and beyond, whether it’s related to investments, taxes, or you just want to get a second opinion, give us a call at 913-393-1000 or fill out the form below to request your meeting today.
+As always, if you have questions about your retirement in 2018 and beyond, whether it’s related to investments, taxes, or you just want to get a second opinion, give us a call at 913-393-1000 or schedule a complimentary consultation below.

 Founder & CEO